Asparagus Cordon Bleu is easy and can be assembled in advance. It’s impressive and elegant enough for your finest dinner party!

 - Sprinkle with chopped fresh parsley and serve immediately.

-MAKE AHEAD: Can be prepared 24 hours in advance.
-Assemble and refrigerate.
-When ready to bake, preheat oven and bake per directions.
+- When ready to bake, preheat oven, add breadcrumbs and bake per directions.

 Looks good!!!
 Wonder what main protein this would pair best with?